 LLaVA-v1.5-7b

 LLaVA-1.5v-7b (Large Language and Vision Assistant) is a multimodal LLM for general-purpose image and language understanding.
 It can process an input image, and a task or question relavent to the image, and generate an appropriate response.
-With effective instruction tuning, LLaVA shows impressive multimodal chat capabilities and establishes state-of-the-art accuracy on 11 multimodal benchmarks since its release in September 2023.
+With effective instruction tuning, LLaVA shows strong multimodal chat capabilities.
 This model is the 7B variant within the LLaVA family.

 See the model’s website External link, original paper External link, and external model card External link for more information.